larrygrpolanco/persona-agent/memory-bank/progress.md

 - ✅ Understanding of original Generative Agents architecture
 - ✅ Identification of key challenges for TTRPG adaptation
 - ✅ Implementation plan created
+- ✅ Standalone test harness for text-based agent
+- ✅ All spatial/maze logic removed from codebase
+- ✅ Perception, planning, and execution are now narrative-only
+- ✅ Test harness passes text input directly to agent's cognitive loop

 ## What's Left to Build

-### Phase 1: Standalone Test Harness (Current Focus)

-- [ ] Create project directory structure
+### Immediate Next Steps

+- [ ] Test the agent with various narrative inputs to surface errors related to legacy event/object expectations (e.g., code expecting `.description` on events).
+- [ ] For each error, trace the code to the source and refactor the relevant function/module to work with the new narrative event format (tuples or strings).
-- [ ] Copy relevant code from original codebase
+- [ ] Remove any remaining legacy code or parameters that are no longer needed.
-- [ ] Implement mock classes for dependencies
-- [ ] Adapt Persona initialization for TTRPG roles
-- [ ] Create text input processing
-- [ ] Implement basic test loop
-- [ ] Verify memory formation and retrieval
-- [ ] Test basic cognitive cycle
+- [ ] Begin adapting the planning and reflection systems for richer narrative and character development, now that the spatial layer is gone.

 ### Phase 2: TTRPG Adaptation

-- [ ] Replace spatial perception with text parsing
-- [ ] Adapt planning for narrative contributions
+- [ ] Enhance planning for narrative contributions and character goals
 - [ ] Implement role-specific behavior (Pilot/Child)
-- [ ] Create game state tracking
+- [ ] Create game state tracking for ECH0
-- [ ] Enhance reflection for character development
 - [ ] Improve memory retrieval for narrative relevance

 ### Phase 3: Refinement and Testing

-- [ ] Tune memory importance scoring
+- [ ] Tune memory importance scoring for narrative context
-- [ ] Optimize LLM prompts for TTRPG context
+- [ ] Optimize LLM prompts for TTRPG use
 - [ ] Implement comprehensive testing
 - [ ] Create user interface for interaction
 - [ ] Document API and usage

 ## Evolution of Project Decisions

-### Initial Approach (Current)

-We've decided to start with a minimal modification approach, focusing on:
-1. Mocking dependencies rather than rewriting functionality
-2. Understanding the core cognitive loop before making substantial changes
-3. Testing each component individually

-This approach allows us to leverage the existing architecture while gradually adapting it for TTRPG use.
+### Major Milestone

+- **Maze/Spatial Removal**: All code and dependencies related to the maze, tiles, spatial memory, and 2D navigation have been deleted or bypassed.
+The agent no longer expects or processes any spatial context.
+- **Narrative-Only Pipeline**: The agent's cognitive loop is now fully narrative/text-based, with all planning and execution based on memory and context from text input.

 ### Key Decision Points

-1. **Maze Dependency**: We've decided to create a comprehensive mock of the Maze class rather than removing all references to it.
-This will allow us to understand how it's used throughout the codebase before making more substantial changes.

-2. **Memory Structures**: We've decided to keep the existing memory structures (associative memory, spatial memory, scratch) initially, even though spatial memory may seem less relevant for a text-based environment.
-This will help us understand how these components interact before deciding what to modify or remove.

-3. **Cognitive Cycle**: We've decided to maintain the original cognitive cycle (perceive → retrieve → plan → reflect → execute) but adapt each component for text-based input/output rather than changing the overall architecture.
+- **Legacy Compatibility**: Some function signatures retain unused parameters (maze, personas) for compatibility, but these are always passed as None and ignored internally.
+- **Memory/Event Structures**: The agent's memory system is now narrative-focused, but some structures (e.g., spatial memory) are still present for compatibility.

 ## First Milestone Goal

-Our first milestone is to create a standalone test harness that can:
-1. Initialize a Persona with either the Pilot or Child role
-2. Accept text input describing game events
-3. Process that input through the cognitive cycle
-4. Generate appropriate responses
-5. Demonstrate memory formation and retrieval

-Success will be measured by the agent's ability to:
-- Store input text as memories
-- Retrieve relevant memories when needed
-- Generate responses that are consistent with its role and past experiences
-- Reflect on its experiences to form higher-level insights
+**Achieved:** The agent can now process text input, store it as memory, and generate a narrative response, with no reference to spatial logic.

 ## Known Issues and Risks

-1. **Deep Integration**: The original codebase has deep integration between components, making it challenging to isolate and adapt individual parts.

-2. **LLM Dependency**: The system relies heavily on LLMs, which may introduce inconsistency and require careful prompt engineering.

-3. **Conceptual Mapping**: Mapping concepts from a spatial simulation to a narrative context may require more substantial changes than initially anticipated.

-4. **Performance**: The original system was designed for a small number of agents in a controlled environment.
-Performance may be an issue for real-time TTRPG interaction.
+1. **Legacy Code and Event Structure**: Many parts of the codebase expect structured event objects (with attributes like `.description`), not raw tuples or strings.
+As a result, errors will surface in various modules (e.g., retrieve, plan, execute) when they try to access attributes that no longer exist.
+These must be found and refactored iteratively.
+2. **Testing and Iterative Refactor**: The system must be tested thoroughly.
+Expect to encounter many errors as you trace through the codebase, fixing each place where legacy expectations (attributes, object types) do not match the new narrative event format.
+This will be an ongoing, error-driven process due to the codebase's complexity and interdependencies.

 ## Next Immediate Steps

-1. Create the `ttrpg_agent/` directory
-2. Copy the `persona/` directory from the original codebase
-3. Create `mocks.py` with initial mock implementations
-4. Create `test_harness.py` with basic functionality
-5. Test Persona initialization with a simple role
+1. Test the agent with various narrative inputs to surface errors related to legacy event/object expectations.
+2. For each error, trace the code to the source and refactor the relevant function/module to work with the new narrative event format (tuples or strings).
+3. Remove any remaining legacy code or parameters that are no longer needed.
+4. Begin adapting the planning and reflection systems for richer narrative and character development, now that the spatial layer is gone.